meteor/meteor/guide/source/security.md

 This will make every Method only callable 5 times per second per connection.
 This is a rate limit that shouldn't be noticeable by the user at all, but will prevent a malicious script from totally flooding the server with requests.
 You will need to tune the limit parameters to match your app's needs.

-If you're using validated methods, there's an available [ddp-rate-limiter-mixin](https://github.com/nlhuykhang/ddp-rate-limiter-mixin).
+If you're using `jam:method`, it comes with built in [rate-limiting](https://github.com/jamauro/method#rate-limiting).

 <h2 id="publications">Publications</h2>